-- 6.2.
-The donation of goods, facilities and services (including the services of volunteers) to a charity provides an economic resource for use by the charity to further its aims and objectives. - 6.3.
+- 6.1.6.2.
+The donation of goods, facilities and services (including the services of volunteers) to a charity provides an economic resource for use by the charity to further its aims and objectives. - 6.2.-This module applies to all charities that have received donated goods, facilities or services in the reporting period. - 6.3.
 Charities should refer to section 34, paragraphs PBE34.64 PBE34.74 of FRS 102 for more information.
 This module deals with how goods, facilities and services donated to charities are recognised, measured and disclosed in their accounts and sets out: - income recognition criteria; - measurement bases; - accounting for donated facilities and services, including volunteers; - accounting for donated goods and services capitalised as tangible fixed assets; - accounting for donated goods for distribution to beneficiaries; - accounting for donated goods for resale; and - disclosures in the notes to the accounts.